shalles/fecmd/README.md

 // require('c.js');
 // require('d');
 //
-// if your version is 1.0.6 or newer you can quote module
+// you can quote module
 // from bower module lick this require('jquery'), without
 // extname and without a filename jquery or jquery.js file
 // in the same dir with a.js